-CWC 3 implements a school climate and discipline plan consistent with the District's Discipline Foundation Policy and School Discipline Policy and School Climate Bill of Rights resolution.
-This section describes how this plan is implemented.
+CWC 4 will implement a school climate and discipline plan consistent with the District's Discipline Foundation Policy and School Discipline Policy and School Climate Bill of Rights resolution.
+This section describes how this plan will be implemented.

-CWC 3's ultimate priority is to maintain the safety of all members of our community, both emotionally and physically.
-This goes for when inside classrooms, around our buildings, outside on the play yard or at any Charter School function.
-All members of the community play a role in implementing this plan.
-For example, teachers take a proactive approach: teaching conflict resolution skills, setting clear expectations, reinforcing positive behavior and redirecting misbehavior.
-In response to any sort of misbehavior that infringes on the safety of our community, we aim to have a discipline system that is focused on being rehabilitative rather than solely punitive.
+CWC 4's ultimate priority will be to maintain the safety of all members of our community, both emotionally and physically.
+This will apply when inside classrooms, around our buildings, outside on the play yard or at any Charter School function.
+All members of the community will play a role in implementing this plan.
+For example, teachers will take a proactive approach: teaching conflict resolution skills, setting clear expectations, reinforcing positive behavior and redirecting misbehavior.
+In response to any sort of misbehavior that infringes on the safety of our community, we will aim to have a discipline system that is focused on being rehabilitative rather than solely punitive.